EavenCS/EavenCS/README.md

 # Hi 👋, I'm Eaven
+Hello, I am Eaven.
+I am interested in SaaS products, fontend and backend.

+Professionally I work as a Microsoft Dynamics Finance and Operations Software Developer.

 # 👨‍💻 Languages and Tools

 In the year 2020, I successfully completed my secondary education and began my apprenticeship as an application developer on August 1, 2020. 😊🎓